jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ### Manual Handling Of Deallocation

-We also need to handle object deallocation, so that when the lifetime of the object ends, the memory is freed to avoid memory leaks.
+The destructor code is also no idiomatic anymore.
+When the lifetime of the B+Tree node ends, the deallocation code has to be carefully crafted to avoid resource or memory leaks.

 ```cpp
 class BPlusTreeNode {